officelifehq/docs/docs/documentation/introduction.md

 Good luck finding a tool that addresses all those points.
 Some tools do some part of these, but they are also hard to use, hard to configure and not user friendly.

-OfficeLife has been created to know everything about your company.
-Its main goals are to:
+OfficeLife has been created so everyone, from the employee to the CEO, know everything about the company.

-* give an overview of how employees and managers feel right now,
-* help managers be more empathetic,
-* help companies be better at managing people's dreams and ambitions,
-* help employees better communicate with their employers.

 ## Domains covered by the product